nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/cwl/workflow-collection/cwl-fragpipe.md

   FragpipeAllResult:
     type: Directory
     outputSource: FragpipeAll/result
 ```

+If you changed the name of the folder in workflows, you have to update it in `run` value of the FragpipeAll step.

 The run.yml file contains all the necessary information for your run.
 You can specify how the run should be named,
 the name of the assay you want to analyze, the columns in your assay or study files specifying the experiment, replicate and acquisition mode, the path